apache/dubbo-website/content/en/overview/mannual/golang-sdk/quickstart/rpc.md

     [ -n "$(go env GOPATH)" ] && export PATH="$(go env GOPATH)/bin:${PATH}"
     ```

+    `protoc-gen-go-triple` is now maintained in the dubbo-go repository under
+    <a href="https://github.com/apache/dubbo-go/tree/main/tools/protoc-gen-go-triple" target="_blank">tools/protoc-gen-go-triple</a>.
+    Install it from that directory, and keep the generated `*.triple.go` files in sync when you change the `.proto`
+    service definition.

 ## Quick Run Example
 ### Download Example Source Code
 We maintain a series of dubbo-go usage examples in the <a href="https://github.com/apache/dubbo-go-samples/" target="_blank">apache/dubbo-go-samples</a> repository to help users quickly learn how to use dubbo-go.

-You can <a href="https://github.com/apache/dubbo-go-samples/archive/refs/heads/master.zip" target="_blank">download the example zip file and unzip it</a>, or clone the repository:
+You can <a href="https://github.com/apache/dubbo-go-samples/archive/refs/heads/main.zip" target="_blank">download the example zip file and unzip it</a>, or clone the repository:

 ```shell
 $ git clone --depth 1 https://github.com/apache/dubbo-go-samples